AnyLog-co/documentation/deployments/README.md

 * Configure EdgeX as a data source
 * Configure Grafana to visualize the data

-We recommend to deploy an overlay network, such as [nebula](Networking%20&%20Security/nebula.md), or some other form of static IPs when deploying a production network.
+We recommend deploying an overlay network, such as [nebula](Networking%20&%20Security/nebula.md), or some other form of static IPs when deploying a production network.

 ## Deployment